 Under the standard factory warranty, Carrier covers parts that fail during the warranty period due to a defect in the part.
 The warranty does not cover labor.
-A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers and installation dates of your products.
+A warranty certificate was included with your homeowner information packet and is specific to the model numbers, serial numbers, and installation dates of your products.
 All Carrier equipment that we install is registered with Carrier Corporation to ensure your 10-year parts warranty.
 If you cannot find your warranty certificate, Keith Air Conditioning, Inc. will also be able to provide you with that information.
-With a Keith Air Conditioning, Inc. Total Comfort Plan, you’ll have a 10-year parts and labor warranty on your Carrier equipment.

 Dependable Carrier products are among the longest-lasting heating and cooling products available.
 For your equipment, many variables affect life expectancy, including, of course, the regularity of routine maintenance.